kubeflow/website/content/docs/about/contributing.md

-description = "Information on how to start contributing to Kubeflow" weight = 10 toc = true bref = "Get involved" aliases = ["/docs/contributing/"]
+description = "Information on how to start contributing to Kubeflow" weight = 10 toc = true bref = "Welcome to the Kubeflow project! " aliases = ["/docs/contributing/"]
 [menu.docs]
   parent = "about"
   weight = 3
 +++
-## Kubeflow Contributor Guide
+## Getting started as a Kubeflow contributor
-Welcome to the Kubeflow project!

 This document is the single source of truth for how to contribute to the code base.
 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.